For an extra boost on your ride to work, one of the best folding electric bikes could be the answer.

-This one’s an outlier as it’s an electric folding bike comprised of a standard Brompton and an ebike conversion kit from British company Cytronex.
+This one’s an outlier because it’s an electric folding bike comprised of a standard Brompton and an ebike conversion kit from British company Cytronex.

 However, if you’re already a Brompton owner, or want to choose a different model than the e-assisted options on offer as standard, then this is a smart choice.
 It’s worth noting that fitting the kit will invalidate your Brompton’s warranty though.

 The kit contains a new front wheel with e-motor hub, battery pack, charger, wiring loom and bottle-cage style mount.
 The price also covers fitting and, rather than using the strap-on battery mount, Cytronex will add bottle bosses to the frame for a neat and secure fit.

 The battery can remain in place when folding and adds only a couple of kilograms to the overall weight.

 The result is an efficient system that retains the lightweight handling of a standard Brompton, though you need to take care not to unweight the front wheel on steeper roads.

 These bikes scored fewer than 4 out of 5 stars in our reviews, but are still worth considering.

 Brompton Electric H2L 2-Speed